Welcome to the South African Genetics Society

 Shannon completed her BSc degree in Biotechnology as well as BSc (Hons) and MSc degrees in Genetics at the University of Pretoria.
 Currently Shannon is working as an Analytic Scientist at Afrigen Biologics working on mRNA vaccine analytical testing and R & D. Shannon has experience in plant, viral and microbial genetics.

 Rencia is an Associate Professor in Biochemistry at North-West University.
-They specialize in Biochemical Genetics and focus on elucidating the role of secondary detoxification pathways in alleviating the symptoms experienced by organic acidaemia patients.
-They hope to improve the quality of life of patients through a better understanding of individual enzymes responsible for detoxifying toxic metabolites.
+Her research group specializes in Biochemical Genetics and focuses on elucidating the role of secondary detoxification pathways in alleviating the symptoms experienced by organic acidaemia patients.
+Through this research Rencia hopes to improve the quality of life of patients through a better understanding of individual enzymes responsible for detoxifying toxic metabolites.

 Prof. Rencia van der Sluis